Founded by researchers at Stanford

 So have the researchers trying to help you.
 The Lancet has recognized it: long COVID research is drowning in underfunding.
-Your free email signup can change that.
+We are researchers at Stanford and want to help, but we lack funding.
+Your free email signup may change that.

 Investor mood